tuvovan/Zero_DCE_TF/README.md

 ## Acknowledgments

 - This repo is the re-production of the original pytorch [version](https://github.com/Li-Chongyi/Zero-DCE)
-- Thanks you for helping to understand more about pains that tensorflow may cause.
+- Thank you for helping me to understand more about pains that tensorflow may cause.
 - Final words:
     - Any ideas on updating or misunderstanding, please send me an email: <vovantu.hust@gmail.com>
     - If you find this repo helpful, kindly give me a star.